benr77/obsidian-gitlab-issues/README.md

 Notes are intended to be *READ ONLY*, as they will be removed from your Obsidian vault if they no longer are returned by Gitlab.

-Issues are queried for every hour.
+The latest issues are loaded from Gitlab 30 seconds after Obsidian is started, and then automatically every 15 minutes.

 ## Configuration